Help Line

 Do I have to use Symmons Genuine Replacement Parts?

 Symmons manufactures every replacement part—whether it’s for a faucet, an anti-scald, pressure-balancing shower valve, or any of our other products—to the same exacting standards in its original equipment.
 These standards ensure that the repair parts will return the product to its original working condition.
-While many generic parts may appear to be similar to original Symmons parts, they do not hold to the same exact tolerances that we do.

-What is the warranty on Symmons products?
+What's the warranty on Symmons products?

 I need to return a Symmons product.
 How do I do it?